dd-consulting/About_Sam_GU/Talks/2024-11-23 Harnessing Chinese AI Technologies [Beijing], Nanyang Business School/README.md

-This session delves into China's advancements in AI, showcasing innovations in facial recognition, computer vision, and robotics that emulate human cognitive abilities.
-Discover global opportunities these technologies present, supported by insights from leading AI firms and the 2024 Technology Trends Outlook report.
+This session delved into China’s advancements in AI, showcasing innovations in facial recognition, computer vision, and robotics that emulate human cognitive abilities.
+Attendees discovered global opportunities these technologies present, supported by insights from leading AI firms and the 2024 Technology Trends Outlook report.

 ---